Francis-Davey-Blog/nihonlife/_drafts/hells_pudding.md

 But another cunning feature of Tokugawa rule meant that, despite all these controls, samurai were engaged in a considerable amount of travel.
 Most domain rulers (known as "daimyo") had to alternate between spending the year in Edo (now Tokyo) and their home domain.
 Since someone as important as a daimyo would expect to travel with a considerable number of retainers that might number in the thousands, that resulted in lots of samurai moving backward and forward over the main roads of Japan.

+From the Tokugawa point of view this system, known as sankin-koutai ("alternate attendance") had numerous benefits.
+Every daimyo had to maintain appropriately sumptious accommodation in Edo, along with staff, even while not in attendance.
+Whilst in Edo, the daimyo and their samurai would need to be entertained with food, drink, theatre, music and other things I am sure you can imagine.
+All that money spent in Edo, turned what had been a fairly modest seaside town into one of the largest cities

 I have just returned from an interesting week driving around Kyushu and visiting hot springs.
 That is a story for another time.